RyanMathis06/Portfolio/README.md

 ## The Prompt

 Intel, the semiconductor manufacturing powerhouse, is planning on building a new data center.
 Energy availability and usage are some of the key factors in deciding on a location of the data center.
-For example, which regions produce a surplus of energy, and are therefore more likely to provide energy at cheaper prices?
+For example, which regions produce a surplus of energy?
 Which regions rely more on renewable energy sources?

 ---